 These Dashers also point out that timing and days of the week matter a lot.

-This video from DoorDash YouTuber Nuggs also provides some amazing insight on what daily life is like as a DoorDash driver.
+This video from DoorDash YouTuber Nuggs also provides some amazing insight on what daily income is like as a DoorDash driver.

 In this ridealong video, Nuggs tries to make $400 in a single day with DoorDash.
 He starts early in the morning and works for 15 hours with just a few breaks.
 But some bad luck and a slow start in the morning resulted in him earning $267.25, or about $17.81 per hour.